 The Contractor has reviewed the organic waste treatment processes (i.e. waste reception, waste pre-treatment, anaerobic digesters, and composting processes) and found that they were operated normally during the reporting period.
-The Contractor has investigated air pollution control system and the combustion system of the CAPCS, CHP and ASP and identified the following potential causes for the exceedance.
+The Contractor has investigated air pollution control systems for the CAPCS, CHP and ASP and identified several potential causes for the exceedance.
+Remedial and follow-up actions had been recommended to the Contractor to perform accordingly.
+The Investigation Report is show in Annex H.